bionictoucan/crispy/docs/gettingstarted.rst

 Quick Start Guide to crispy
 ===========================

 The following is a quick guide on how to get started with crispy.
 This will cover the basic data wrapper and its constituent properties.
-For a more in-depth look at the other data wrapppers please refer to :ref:`data-wrap-ex`.
+For a more in-depth look at the other data wrappers please refer to :ref:`data-wrap-ex`.

 The first thing to do is to import the default data wrapper ``CRISP``.
 This is the base used for all of data objects in the package. ``CRISP`` assumes that your observations are either imaging spectroscopic or imaging spectropolarimetric (although it'll give its best at any 3D or 4D data) and is given either as a `FITS file <https://fits.gsfc.nasa.gov/fits_standard.html>`_, an `hdf5 file <https://www.hdfgroup.org/solutions/hdf5/>`_ or an object dictionary (see :ref:`utils`).